gobo-eiffel/gobo/tool/gecop/validation/semantics/mugc/Readme.md

 # Semantics MUGC

 These [tests](.) are exercising the semantics rule below.
-Click on the `[tests]` label following the case numbers below to see tests specific to these cases.
+Click on the `[tests]` label following the step numbers below to see tests specific to these steps.

 ## MUGC: General Call Semantics